wmfs/tymly-website/README.md

 # tymly-website

-> A dynamically generated, static website for Tymly
+> A dynamically generated (regenerated nightly), static website for Tymly

 ## <a name="install"></a>Install
 ```bash